pantheon-systems/documentation/source/content/guides/build-tools/02-create-project.md

 ---
 title: Build Tools
 subtitle: Create a New Project
-description: In step two of the Build Tools guide, learn how to create your new project.
+description: In step two of the Build Tools guide, learn how to create a new Build Tools project.
 anchorid: create-project
 layout: guide
 type: guide